ben-grande/qusal/salt/sys-syncthing/README.md

 ## Usage

-The Syncthing address is `http://127.0.0.1:8384`.
+The Syncthing WebUI address is `http://127.0.0.1:8384`.

-If you want to view statistics or manage the server through a GUI, open `sys-syncthing` or `sys-syncthing-browser` desktop file `syncthing-browser.desktop` from Dom0 or run `syncthing -browser-only` from `sys-syncthing`.
+If you want to view statistics or manage the server through a GUI, open `sys-syncthing` or `sys-syncthing-browser` desktop file `syncthing-browser.desktop` from the app menu.
 Addresses starting with `http` or `https` will be redirected to `sys-syncthing-browser`.

-The browser separation from the server is to avoid browsing malicious sites and exposing the browser to direct network on the same machine the server is running.
-The browser qube is offline and only has access to the admin interface.
-In other words, it has control over the server functions, if the browser is compromised, it can compromise the server.

-To use the service, from the client, add a Remote Device, and copy the `DeviceID` from the server qube.
-On the `Advanced` tab, under `Addresses`, change `dynamic` to `tcp://127.0.0.1:22001`
+To use the service, from the client, add a `Remote Device`, and copy the `Device ID` from the server qube, on the `Advanced` tab, under `Addresses`, change `dynamic` to `tcp://127.0.0.1:22001`

 If the sender qube has no netvm set, under `Settings`, disable `Enable NAT